Healing In The Midst of Life Transitions

 “Healing is a cyclical process that follows a pattern until the situation or the physical/emotional pain goes away.
 If not addressed it may linger from one generation to the next.
 In a patriarchal age like ours, men and their career choices affected the women in my family, including myself.”
-Stay tune for my non-fiction memoir, “Nideaquínideallá, I’m from the Stars.
-A Goddess Journey from Ancestral Trauma to Rebirth.”
+From my upcoming book, “Nideaquínideallá, I’m from the Borderlands: A Goddess Journey from Trauma to Rebirth.”

 “Why do you want to leave your teaching job?” asked Dad as we sat in his study-room.
 We had moved three times in the city, however my parents kept the same furniture at each place; all gifts from their wedding day: a wooden set of table and French chairs, a red velvet couch, tall lamps with brown shades, two green sofas, a marble coffee table, picture frames, and a cast silver table center.